 2. Cross-Country Ski or Snowshoe in the Countryside

-The state’s snowy landscapes lend to more than just downhill pursuits.
-Cross-country skiing and snowshoeing are also prevalent in Idaho’s snow-prone forests.
-Several trails are accessible from plowed Park N’ Ski areas and within Idaho’s snowy state parks.
-These cost-friendly ski areas are the best way to take advantage of the long winter season.
+The state's snowy landscapes lend to more than just downhill pursuits.
+Cross-country skiing and snowshoeing are also prevalent in Idaho's snow-prone forests.
+Several trails are accessible from plowed Park N' Ski areas and within Idaho's snowy state parks.
+These cost-friendly ski areas are the best places to visit to take advantage of the long winter season.

 Many of the best state parks in Idaho offer groomed tracks in winter.
 Places like Ponderosa Pine and Farragut State Parks provide winding routes through wintry forests.
 These state parks also provide winter cabins for overnight adventures.
 Other state parks with cross-country ski trails include Priest Lake, Castle Rocks, and Lake Cascade.